baddeo/creative-coding/hacktivity/hacktivity.md

 * Add `margin` to **separate** the panels.

 		margin-bottom: 10px;

+* How do you **make different voices**?
+You're all dying to change the default look of your texts.

+	Search for *Google Fonts*

+	Pick one font quickly, you can change it later..

+	Follow the instructions to include your chosen font in your page.

+	Remember to change the `http` in the GF link to `https`

+### Take another **break**!

 * Now we want to **position** our speech bubbles inside the panels.

 	First of all, let's give our speech bubbles `id` names, as their position will be differents.